Summer Day Camp

 Registration is an online process.
 We ask that parents or legal guardians of program participants be the ones to register children as you will be asked to provide important health information and signatures for the child to participate in Day Camp activities.

 You do not have to be lodging with us to come to Day Camp, it is open to anyone who would like to attend!

 Give your children a camp experience to remember-horseback riding in the mountains, hiking and exploring trails, developing archery skills, splashing and playing in the pool, singing to their hearts content, creating crafts and more – all under the care of specially trained staff who bring attention to the YMCA core values of caring, honesty, respect, responsibility and faith.
 We are proud to have our Day Camp Programs accredited by the American Camp Association which we earn by meeting or exceeding current camp industry standards.
-Please note that you must have your YMCA of the Rockies member number or your YMCA of the Rockies lodging confirmation number before you register your child.

 Click the links below to find information on the appropriate program for your child.